bbkane/www.bbkane.com/content/blog/Software-Engineering-Ideas-That-Influence-Me/index.md

 - [GopherCon 2021: Arish Labroo - How we Go at Zillow - YouTube](https://www.youtube.com/watch?v=9Q1RMueVHAg) talks about productionalizing Go binaries to run HTTP services - timeouts, shutdowns, tracing, health checks, etc. Instead of going into the details about these aspects, Arish zooms out and focuses on how Zillow re-uses implementations with [google/wire: Compile-time Dependency Injection for Go](https://github.com/google/wire) to glue it all together.
 I really need to deepdive into this with some prototypes instead of only watching the talk.
 - [Using Rust For Game Development](https://www.youtube.com/watch?v=aKLntZcp27M), [Is There More to Game Architecture than ECS?](https://www.youtube.com/watch?v=aKLntZcp27M), [SIMD at Insomniac Games: How We Do the Shuffle](https://www.gdcvault.com/play/1022248/SIMD-at-Insomniac-Games-How), and  [Parallelizing the Naughty Dog Engine Using Fibers](https://www.gdcvault.com/play/1022186/Parallelizing-the-Naughty-Dog-Engine) are examples of programming patterns that fall out of the somewhat extreme needs video game designs impose on their architects.
 I haven't tried these architectures but I really liked these talks.
 [Neovim & Extensibility - My Talk from Jane Street - YouTube](https://www.youtube.com/watch?v=MQBr9hwf0BY) is a similar talk about how NeoVim can be extended.
 - [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) and [Boundaries](https://www.destroyallsoftware.com/talks/boundaries): Gary Bernhart has a bunch of great videos on his [website](https://www.destroyallsoftware.com/screencasts).
 These two talks build off one another and talk about how you should make as much of your code as possible pure functions.
 This makes testing and extending it much easier.
 - [Designing and Evaluating Reusable Components (2004)](https://caseymuratori.com/blog_0024): This talk is about what makes an API great.
 One particualr thing that stands out to me is how an API needs to cater to beginner users with simple functions yet also cater to more experienced users by offering more complicated knobs to twiddle.
+Also see [API Design by Carson Gross ~ BSDC 2025 - YouTube](https://www.youtube.com/watch?v=dTstnhS3moc).
 - [Making Impossible States Impossible: Type-Safe Domain Modeling with Functional Dependency Injection · cekrem.github.io](https://cekrem.github.io/posts/making-impossible-states-impossible-with-functional-dependency-injection/) - this is nice because it shows how Elm's type system can be used to layer an API.
 - [Linux kernel design patterns - part 3 [LWN.net]](https://lwn.net/Articles/336262/) - really good article about "mid layers" that should probably be libraries.
+- [Crash-only software: More than meets the eye [LWN.net]](https://lwn.net/Articles/191059/) - designing software to be able to recover from crashes

 # Data oriented design